dastrong/ESLintheROK-front/README.md

 NEXT_PUBLIC_GIPHY_KEY = 'string'; // grab an API key from GIPHY

+NEXT_PUBLIC_SEED = 'boolean'; // set this if you want seed the database or use the seed script

 COFFEE_TOKEN = 'string'; // used to grab supporters from buymeacoffee

 NEXTAUTH_URL = 'http://localhost:3000'; // frontend url